Diffuse Alopecia – Causes, Treatment and Complications

 1. Topical Minoxidil

-Doctors may recommend biotin and zinc supplements for acute telogen effluvium, chronic diffuse hair loss, and chronic repetitive telogen effluvium (4).
+Doctors may recommend biotin, amino acids, proteins, and zinc supplements for acute telogen effluvium, chronic diffuse hair loss, and chronic repetitive telogen effluvium (5).

 3. Steroids And Other Medications

-Oral finasteride and anti-androgens like spironolactone are also used off-label for treating androgenetic alopecia (5).
+Oral finasteride and anti-androgens like spironolactone are also used off-label for treating androgenetic alopecia or male pattern baldness (6).
 If there are any other underlying issues, like dandruff and scalp infection, the doctor may suggest medicated shampoos and topical solutions for treating them.

 4. Scalp Cooling

-Other than these, you have also to take care of nutritional deficiencies (if any).
-Follow a balanced diet and take vitamin supplements suggested by your doctor.
+Along with these, you also have to take care of nutritional deficiencies (if any).
+Fortunately, there are several treatments available to help restore hair texture, and hair density and promote hair regrowth.
+You can try homeopathic treatments for hair loss and see if they bring any results.
+Another option is hair restoration using advanced techniques like hair transplant surgery, which involves moving healthy hair follicles from one area of the body to the balding spot of the body.
+Follow a balanced diet and take the hair vitamin supplements suggested by your doctor.
+Choosing gentle hair products and avoiding excessive hair styling can help prevent damage to the hair follicles.
 Telogen effluvium and diffuse hair loss triggered by physiological stress go away once the stress factor is eliminated.
 You may also try home remedies to take care of your scalp and hair at home.

 Treating Diffuse Alopecia At Home